The 3 Core Home Warranty Plan Types

 Systems-Only Plans

-Systems-only plans cover the major mechanical infrastructure of your home — the things built into the walls and floors that are expensive to repair.
+Systems-only plans cover the major mechanical infrastructure of your home, the components built into the walls and floors that are expensive to repair.
 Typical coverage includes:

-- Plumbing — pipes, stoppages, and water pressure components
+- Plumbing, including pipes, stoppages, and water pressure components

-- Electrical systems — wiring, panels, and outlets
+- Electrical systems, including wiring, panels, and outlets

-- Water heaters — both traditional tank and some tankless units
+- Water heaters, both traditional tank and many tankless units

 Appliance-Only Plans